Mastering the Asia Squat: A Guide to Tradition, Benefits, and Practice

 Time needed: 5 minutes

-If you are beginners to practice an Asian squat, you need to start doing it carefully and slowly with the guides below.
+If you are a beginner in practicing an Asian squat, you need to start doing it carefully and slowly with the guides below.

-1. Prepare to practice the Asian squat: Choose a location that has a good grip (like a window) that is at your waist height or a little lower.
+1. Prepare to practice the Asian squat: Choose a location that has a good grip (like a window) at your waist height or a little lower.

 2. Get a suitable standing position: You are standing beside or opposite the handle.
 One or two hands hold the handle.
 (Hold one hand while standing on the side).

-3. Extend your feet: Extend your feet the shoulder-width apart, not larger than your shoulder.
+3. Extend your feet: Extend your feet shoulder-width apart, not larger than your shoulder.

-4. Squat down: Slowly sit down, the hand always keeps the handle with the purpose of helping to reduce the pressure put on your legs so that you can easily sit down.
+4. Squat down: Slowly sit down while the hand always keeps the handle with the purpose of helping to reduce the pressure put on your legs so that you can easily sit down.
 Do not sit down quickly!

 5. Keeping the position for 10 -15 seconds: When you have your knees fully bent, you continue keeping this position for 10 -15 seconds.
 Please note your buttocks near the ground (not touching the surface), and keep your heels still touching the surface.